 One driver may fail to pay their premiums.
 This will put them into the high-risk category.

-Another driver may have lost their licence for a driving infraction which also puts them in the high-risk category.
+Another driver may have lost their license for a driving infraction which also puts them in the high-risk category.

 The IBC does not allow Insurance companies to treat both these drivers the same when it comes to the increase in premiums.